Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneModelPosition`: Label used for the model position
 - `sceneModelRotation`: Label used for the model rotation
 - `sceneModelScale`: Label used for the model scale
-- `sceneModelMeterScale`: Label for metadata on meter scale for this model (how many units per metric meter)
+- `sceneModelMetreScale`: Label for metadata on metre scale for this model (how many units per metric metre)
   - {0} the actual scale amount
 - `sceneModelLODLayers`: Label for metadata on number of LOD layers for this model
   - {0} the number of LOD layers in this model